How is Coats Pioneering for a Sustainable Future?

 4. A lot of new regulation is focused on cutting down on single-use consumer packaging, what else do you want to see change?

 Customer packaging is a big issue, but packaging is an issue throughout the supply chain.
-We currently use almost 8 million kg of plastic a year just for our supports – the cones at the centre of rolls of thread – and that’s just one kind of packaging.
+We currently use almost 8 million kg of plastic a year just for our supports – the cones at the center of rolls of thread – and that’s just one kind of packaging.
 So although we are not a consumer-facing company, we also have to address the amount of waste we create as a result of packaging.

 We are going to do so with three initiatives that we will be implementing in all of our manufacturing sites around the world.
 The first is to make as much of our packaging from recycled and recyclable material as possible.
 Currently 80% of our cardboard and 24% of our plastic cones are made from recycled materials.
 Whilst this progress to date is positive, we acknowledge that particularly where our plastic cones are concerned, there is significant improvement to be made.
 We want to increase these proportions, and also create a process to ensure that at the end of its life, all our packaging is then in turn recycled.

 Our second initiative will simply eliminate packaging altogether wherever possible, including most of the plastic bags and film we currently use.
-And the third initiative is to work with our customers to implement a circular programme, in which we reuse what we can’t eliminate – in particular, all cardboard boxes and thread/yarn supports.
+And the third initiative is to work with our customers to implement a circular program, in which we reuse what we can’t eliminate – in particular, all cardboard boxes and thread/yarn supports.
 This reuse program has the potential to reduce the volume of new cones we need to buy by 60%.

 Together, these initiatives will not only substantially reduce the volume of packaging waste we produce but also reduce the greenhouse emissions associated with our packaging.